Fiberglass Bows

 In all of these ways, fiberglass is superior to wood.

-Fiberglass commonly shows up now in bows in three different forms.
+Fiberglass is now commonly used in bows in three different forms.

 First, a bow can be made completely of fiberglass.
-Today, this type of bow is usually made for the youth or beginner market and also is commonly used for camps and schools.
+Today, this type of bow is usually made for the youth or beginner market and is also commonly used for camps and schools.
 Given the advantages listed above, you can see why.
-They are affordable, dependable, and can put up with the rough use you can expect from kids and campers.
+They are affordable, dependable, and can withstand the rough use you can expect from kids and campers.

 Second, a bow can be a composite of fiberglass and other materials, usually wood.
-The combination of a wooden layer along with a fiberglass layer helps to combine the advantages of each for a superior final product.
+The combination of a wooden layer and a fiberglass layer combines the advantages of each for a superior final product.

 Finally, compound bows often use fiberglass-based composites for their limbs.
 (A compound bow has a rigid section along with flexible ends, called “limbs.”)